Cell EXPLORERS NUI Galway

 School of Natural Sciences

-Sarah Carroll is the Cell EXPLORERS NUI Galway Volunteer Coordinator and a Ph.D student in the department of Biochemistry in NUI Galway.
-Her research is on informal science education specifically, on the effect of scientist demonstrators in outreach on children’s science self-efficacy.
-Sarah's PhD work is co-supervised by Dr. Grenon and Dr. McCauley from the School of Education.
+Sarah has nearly completed her Ph.D in Biochemistry (on informal science education) in NUI Galway.
+Her PhD thesis is entitled 'Science Self-Efficacy Beliefs of Upper Primary Pupils & the Short-Term Effect of a Scientist-Facilitated Informal Education Workshop' and was co-supervised by Dr. Grenon and Dr. McCauley from the School of Education.
 She graduated in 2015 from NUI Galway with a first class honours B.Sc in Biotechnology.

 Sarah is one of the founding members of Cell EXPLORERS.
 In 2012, during the first year of her undergraduate degree, she was one of the student partners to pilot the Cell EXPLORERS programme, as part of an EXPLORE initiative, in collaboration with Dr Grenon.
 Sarah remained a highly invested and committed volunteer with Cell EXPLORERS and gained the position of Volunteer Coordinator intern for the NUI Galway team in 2014.
-After graduating, she returned to this position in 2016 in tandem with starting her Ph.D.
-Her responsibilities as Volunteer Coordinator include recruitment, training and management of a volunteer base of 100+, and event coordination in association with the national coordinator and director.
+After graduating, she returned to this position from 2016-2019 in tandem with her Ph.D.

 Dr. Martina Wernecke